ntk148v/lets-go/README.md

 ```

 * Range:
     * `range` can be used for loops.
-It can loop over slices, arrays, strings, maps and channels.
+It can loop over slices, arrays, strings, maps & channels.
     * `range` is an iterator that, when called, returns the next key-value pair from the "thing" it loops over.

     ```Go
     list := []string{"a", "b", "c", "d", "e", "f"}
     for k, v := range list {
-        // do some fancy thing with k and v
+        // do some fancy thing with k & v
     }
     ```

 * Switch:
-    * The case are evaluated top to bottom until a match is found, and if the `switch` has no expression it switches on `true`.
+    * The case are evaluated top to bottom until a match is found, & if the `switch` has no expression it switches on `true`.
-    * It's therefore possible - and idomatic - to write an `if-else-if-else` chain as a `switch`.
+    * It's therefore possible - & idomatic - to write an `if-else-if-else` chain as a `switch`.

     ```Go
     /* Convert hexadecimal character to an int value */